 Challenges: Environmental disruptions have caused various challenges to the process of geothermal energy extraction

-Laws exist both on the federal level (Bund) and on the state level (Länder).
-Geothermal energy in Germany is governed by the Federal Mining Act (Bundesberggesetz).
-French legal regulations of geothermal operations are based upon two main decrees.
-Decree 77-620 (16 June 1977) added a new title “Low temperature geothermal deposits” to the Mining Law (Code Minier), creating an obligation to obtain an exploration permit before drilling and an exploitation permit before starting up production.
-Decree 74-498 (24 March 1978) defined legislation concerning “Geothermal prospecting and exploitation licenses”.
-According to these decrees, geothermal resources are considered concessible and therefore assimilated into mines.
+Geothermal energy in Germany is regulated by the Federal Mining Act Bundesberggesetz.
+The legal regulations of the geothermal operations in France are based upon two main decrees.
+Decree 77-620 of 16 June 1977 added a new title "Low temperature geothermal deposits" to the Mining Law (Code Minier) introducing an obligation to obtain an exploration permit before drilling and an exploitation permit before starting up production.
+Decree 74-498 of 24 March 1978 defined laws relative to "Geothermal prospecting and exploitation licenses".
+According to the said decrees, the geothermal resources are considered concessible and therefore assimilated into mines.
 All drillings deeper than 100m are ruled by the Mining Code and thus subject to a declaration to the competent authority, Direction Regionale de l'Industrie, de la Recherche et de l'Environnement (DRIRE), which is linked to the Ministry of Industry through Direction Générale de l'Energie et des Matières Premières (DGEMP).
-Similarly, several laws cover the issues of geothermal development in Hungary: Mining Law (no. XLVIII,1993); Water Management Law (no. LVII, 1995); Concession Law (no. XI, 1991).
-In the use of thermal waters, the components of water, production (reinjection) well(s), and land property are dealt with by different laws.
+In Hungary, issues about geothermal development are covered under the following separate laws: Mining Law, no. XLVIII, 1993; Water Management Law, no. LVII, 1995; Concession Law, no. XI, 1991.
+In thermal water use, the components of water, production well(s), and land property are dealt with by different laws.

 Market Trends